(updated for 2019)

 Also many churches will be open, albeit for religious services... best times for visits is in the afternoon.
 We suggest the following: San Miniato al Monte, Santa Maria Novella (1-5pm), Santa Trinita and Santo Spirito.

-Note that the 26th of December is the feast day of Santo Stefano, St. Stephen, patron saint for the country.
-While it is a legal holiday in Italy, museums in Florence normally open on Tuesdays will be open.
-Several will continue their extended holiday hours.
+Note that the 26th of December is the feast day of Santo Stefano, St. Stephen, patron saint for the country also known as Boxing Day.
+While it is a legal holiday in Italy, museums in Florence normally open will be open.

-On New Year's Eve, all museums will be open with normal hours, some closing just a bit earlier.
-The big ones we want to highlight are:
+On New Year's Eve, all museums will be open with regular hours.

 Most museums will be closed on January 1st.
 The few exceptions are: